 Daniel Fast Guidelines

 Unlike other kinds of spiritual fasts where you abstain completely from eating or drinking, the Daniel Fast is a partial fast that provides limited nourishment for your body.
 It lasts anywhere from 10 to 21 days.
-The fast is purely for spiritual reasons and not for health benefits.
-According to Christ-web.com, which discusses the fast in detail, performing the Daniel Fast for health reasons or to lose weight makes it a diet, not a fast.
+The fast is meant purely for spiritual reasons and not for health benefits.
+While the Daniel Fast is meant to be a sacrifice for religious purposes, many church congregations use this type of eating to improve the health of their parishioners.
+In addition there is now data, according to an article in Healthcare, that the Daniel Fast helps improve health in the short-term.

 Foods to Eat on the Daniel Fast

 According to biblical accounts, Daniel ate only foods grown from seeds and drank only water.
 If you follow a more modern-day Daniel Fast, you may eat all plant-based foods such as fruits, vegetables, nuts and seeds.
 You may also eat whole grains such as oats, wheat, barley and corn.
 Additionally, you may have liquids such as water and vegetable or fruit juices.

 Since oats are a whole grain, you can eat oatmeal on the Daniel Fast.
 However, if you want to follow the stricter guidelines, then you should prepare oatmeal at home instead of buying the packaged version.
 Packaged oatmeal uses quick cooking oats, which are processed and should be avoided on the diet.
 You may use oat bran, rolled oats or steel cut oats.
 You may add fruits such as raisins, bananas, chopped or blended apples, peach or pear, to sweeten the oatmeal.
 You may also add spices such as cinnamon and nutmeg for flavor.